 Jordyn Arndt, 4-years old, was taken off life support Tuesday and died.

-UPDATE 04/24/13: The Des Moines Register created a video of the 911 call; the news group deleted parts of the call.
+The Des Moines Register created a video of the 911 call; the news organization removed parts of the call.
 Gasping and sobbing between words, Jena Wright said, "My dog attacked the girl I was babysitting.
 I don't think --" Wright stayed on the phone for about 3 minutes, during which medics arrived.
 "She's not breathing.
 She has blood everywhere," Wright said.
 "My dog got her by the neck.
 Oh my God.
 I need an ambulance."
-Jordyn Arndt, 4-years old, did not survive.
+Jordyn Arndt, 4-years old, did not survive her injuries.

 On Monday, Jordyn was attacked by Wright's dog, a large pit bull named Brutus, in the backyard of Wright's Prairie City home.
 Wright, 24, was charged Tuesday with two felonies, child endangerment causing death and neglect or abandonment of a dependent person, along with several misdemeanors, including assault on a peace officer causing bodily injury.
 Combined, the felonies are punishable by up to 35 years in prison.
 Wright remains in the Jasper County Jail.